NiklasRosenstein/myo-python/README.md

 # Python bindings for the Myo SDK

 The Python `myo` package is a ctypes based wrapper for the Myo shared libraries.
-Its goal is to give a complete exposure of the Myo SDK to Python developers.
+Its goal is to give a complete exposure of the Myo SDK as a separate Highlevel and Lowlevel API to Python developers.

 ## Compatibility